Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Preliminaries

-The symbols $\norm{\cdot}_X$ \ and \ $\sprod{\cdot}{\cdot}_{X}$ denote here the norm in a normed space $X$ and the scalar product in a Hilbert space $X$, respectively, but we often omit the subscript `$X$'.
-This applies also to operator norms which we use by default for the bounded operators (mainly matrices from $\Mdc$, here), if no other choice is made.
-Our general rule here is: ``{to possibly omit the subscript `$X$' in almost all cases except the case of norm or the scalar product for $\CC^d$}: \ \ $\norm{\cdot}_{\CC^d}$, \ \ $\sprod{\cdot}{\cdot}_{\CC^d}$''.
+The symbols $\norm{\cdot}_X$ \ and \ $\sprod{\cdot}{\cdot}_{X}$ denote here the norm in a normed space $X$ and the scalar product in a Hilbert space $X$, respectively, but we sometimes ``simplify'' the subscript $X$ for some $X$-s having a more complicated symbol, and we generally omit it for all operator norms, which we use by default for the bounded operators (mainly for matrices from $\Mdc$), if no other choice is made.
+For a linear operator $A : X \strz X$ in a normed space $X \neq \{0\}$ we define its \emph{minimum modulus} by